MOONSALE

 Fill in token details

 Enter your token name, symbol, total supply, and decimals (18 is standard).
+Use the quick-fill preset buttons (100M, 1B, 100B, 1T) to set common supply sizes instantly.
 Choose your token type from the options below.

 3